-Avoid restaurants that cater for too many palettes and try to find where the locals eat.
-Stick to Thai food as Western food in general will be overpriced and likely won’t meet your expectations.
-Lookout for street stands with fresh ingredients, wok and broth pots.
-Usually everything is prepared from scratch straight into your bowl!
+Avoid restaurants that cater to too many palettes and try to find where the locals eat.
+Stick to Thai food as Western food, in general, will be overpriced and likely won’t meet your expectations.
+Look out for street stands with fresh ingredients, wok and broth pots.
+Usually, everything is prepared from scratch straight into your bowl!

 You can follow Sarah and James’ adventures on Instagram.